CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 This is the same `refine` property which is defined per-tile in the core 3D Tiles specification [3D Tiles `refine` Property](https://github.com/AnalyticalGraphicsInc/3d-tiles/tree/master/specification#refinement).

 #### rootTilesPerAxis

-The `rootTilesPerAxis` property specifies the number of roots in each dimension (x, y, and z, in that order) at tree level 0 as indicated by a three element array containing integers.
+TODO: rename? fixedGridDimensions? rootGridDimensions? rootFixedGridDimensions?

+The `rootTilesPerAxis` property is a three element array of numbers specifying the x, y, and z dimensions of a fixed grid at tree level 0.
+At each location of the fixed grid, there may reside a tileset root.
+The space is uniformly divided so all of the root tiles will have exactly the same geometric size.
+For quadtrees, the third element of this array is ignored.
 A single root is indicated by "`rootTilesPerAxis`": [1, 1, 1].
-A quadtree with two roots side-by-side along the x dimension, is indicated by "`rootTilesPerAxis`": [2, 1, 1].
-The space is uniformly divided so all of the root tiles will have exactly the same geometric size, like a fixed grid.
+Two roots side-by-side along the x dimension is indicated by "`rootTilesPerAxis`": [2, 1, 1].

 TODO: Add figure.
 How does indexing correlate: 0 to n-1 for each dimension. left-right, top-bottom, back-front?